MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 | **Surface Book 2** and later <br>                                                                                                                        | Base USB ports are always enabled | Base USB ports are always enabled                                                                                                                              | n/a                                                                        |          |
 | **Surface Book** with Perforwmance Base<br>**Surface Book**                                                                                                               | Base USB ports are always enabled | N/A: No USB-C port on device                                                                                                                                   | n/a                                                                        |          |

-### Department vs organizational provisioning
+### Department vs. organizational provisioning

-Dynamic USB-C disablement allows for a many-to-many relationship between host and dock.
-This allows customers to have hosts and docks configured to work with all hosts/docks or make it department specific to help with asset management.
+Dynamic USB-C disablement allows for a many-to-many relationship between the host and dock.
+This lets customers have hosts and docks configured to work with all hosts/docks or make it department-specific to help with asset management.

  ![Matrix that shows example many-to-many relationships between host device (Surface Laptop Studio 2) and Surface Thunderbolt 4 Dock.](images/surface-thunderbolt-4-dock-usb-disablement-matrix.png)